Sekunev/Stock-App/README.md

 # FireBlog App

-### Check The Live Website ➡️ [Live Website](https://sekunev-blog-app.netlify.app//)
+### Check The Live Website ➡️ [Live Website](https://sekunev-stock-app.netlify.app//)

 ## Description

-Project aims to create a FireBlog App.
+Project aims to create a Stock App.

 ### Visualization of the Website